sibirbil/sibirbil.github.io/_pages/swds.md

 [DPRMS](https://github.com/sibirbil/DPMPRS): Python codes to reproduce our results in our paper on differential privacy in multi-party resource sharing.

-[Rule Discovery](https://github.com/sibirbil/RuleDiscovery): Python packages for rule extraction (RUX) and rule generation (RUG) algorithms for interpretable classification.
+[Rule Discovery](https://github.com/sibirbil/RuleDiscovery): Python packages for rule extraction (RUX) and rule generation (RUG) algorithms for interpretable classification. **See also recent Python package** [ruleopt](https://github.com/sametcopur/ruleopt) by S. Çopur.

 [DPAccGradMethods](https://github.com/sibirbil/DPAccGradMethods): Code package to reproduce our results on differentially private accelerated optimization algorithms.